Let’s talk about when to hire a chimney sweep.

 You can also find a list of chimney professionals at www.chimneys.com.

-Chimney Sweep: when should I call a chimney sweep?
+When should I hire a chimney sweep?

 There is an old joke among chimney sweeps that customers don’t think to call them until the customer is holding a match, about to light the first fire of the fall season.
 While that may be an exaggeration, nevertheless many sweeps are dreadfully overworked during the autumn months.
 They sometimes must turn away customers or put them on hold until late winter or early spring.